connervieira/Predator/docs/CONFIGURE.md

             - `instance_name` is a string that determines a friendly name that will be used to identify this instance of Predator in the content of notifications.
                 - This will be appended to the beginning of notifications.
 For example, when motion is detected, the following format might be used: "[instance_name] has detected motion while parked."
             - `events` contains individual controls to enable and disable notifications for certain events.
+                - `start_up` is triggered when Predator starts dash-cam recording.
                 - `motion_detect` is triggered when Predator detects motion while parked.
                 - `parking_mode_enabled` is triggered when Predator enters parking mode.
                 - `parking_mode_disabled` is triggered when Predator exits parking mode.